microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

   dask_model = lgb.DaskLGBMRegressor()
   dask_model.fit(X, y)

-  # convert to sklearn equivalent
+  # get underlying Booster object
   bst = dask_model.booster_

-From the point forward, you can use any of the following methods to save the Booster.
+From the point forward, you can use any of the following methods to save the Booster:

 * serialize with ``cloudpickle``, ``joblib``, or ``pickle``
 * ``bst.dump_model()``: dump the model to a dictionary which could be written out as JSON